willduff/mixedreality-enthusiast-guide/docs/set-up-questions.md

 If input doesn't get toggled automatically, you will need to manually toggle input to your headset.
 You can do this by typing **Windows Key + Y** on your keyboard (and the same to toggle input back to the desktop).

+## During Mixed Reality start up, I'm stuck at "Turn your head side to side, and then at the floor".

+This step lets your headset recognize your space and restore any existing virtual floor and boundary.
+When you put on your headset, this scanning process can take up to 10 seconds.
+After it is complete, you will either be in Windows Mixed Reality home or you will be prompted to set up your boundary again.

+If the scanning process takes longer than 10 seconds, there could be a problem with the proximity sensor in the headset:
+1. Check that the sticker has been removed from the proximity sensor.
+The proximity sensor is located inside the headset roughly where the center of your forehead would be.
+2. Check that your proximity sensor is toggling input to your headset: with your finger, cover and uncover the proximity sensor a few times to verify input is switching to the headset.
+You should see the **Windows Key + Y** banner at the top of your PC.
+You can manually switch input to the headset at any time by typing **Windows Key + Y** on your keyboard.

 ## My Xbox controller isn't working with Windows Mixed Reality.

 * Make sure your controller is turned on, fully charged, and connected to the PC.